UC Davis, 2007, MFA

 The way I first connect with a place tends to be through its structures.
 The built environment serves as a multi-layered record of human activity, mirroring the effects of society’s needs and desires over time.
 The concept of architecture as living entity is a natural starting point for my experiments, often stemming from themes of origin and decay within the urban landscape.
 The breakneck speed at which this life-cycle revolves in the Bay Area underscores many socioeconomic issues of the region and further influences my work.

-My most current work hints at ominous societal issues on our horizon with a measure of irreverence.
-My materials are typically found, bartered or bargained for, in keeping with my inclination to repurpose when possible.
+My process results in quirky assemblages often reminiscent of childhood forts or tree house constructions in miniature.
+My most current work presents as a collection of eccentric architectural models, wryly alluding to the seriousness of many ominous societal issues on our collective horizon.
+My materials are typically found, bartered or bargained for in keeping with my inclination to reuse when possible.

 The website will be permanently closed shortly, so please retrieve any content you wish to save.